krivanek06/personal_website/src/content/posts/13_vuejs-watcheffect-vs-watch/13_vuejs-watcheffect-vs-watch.md

 ---
-title: ''
+title: 'Vuejs: watchEffect vs watch'
-seoTitle: ''
+seoTitle: 'Vuejs: watchEffect vs watch'
-seoDescription: ''
+seoDescription: 'In Vue 3, there are two main ways to observe changes to reactive data: watch and watchEffect...'
-slug:
+slug: 13_vuejs-watcheffect-vs-watch
-tags: javascript, angular, rxjs, opinion
+tags: vuejs, tutorial
-order:
+order: 13
-datePublished:
+datePublished: 01.06.2023
-readTime:
+readTime: 3
-coverImage: ''
+coverImage: 13_vuejs-watcheffect-vs-watch.png
 ---

 In Vue 3, there are two main ways to observe changes to reactive data: `watch` and `watchEffect`.
 While both accomplish the same goal of re-running code in response to changes in reactive data, they differ in important ways.